-An SHSM is a bundle of 8 to10 grade 11 and grade 12 credits that include two Experiential Learning (Co-op) credits.
+An SHSM is a bundle of 8 to 10 grade 11 and grade 12 credits that include two Experiential Learning (Co-op) credits.

-What do you get by taking an SHSM?
+taking an SHSM?

 - Sector-recognized certifications and training - Real workplace experience - Learning experiences connected with postsecondary opportunities - Skills and work habits required for employment success